Former Superior General, Fr. John Sivalon, once described Mission this way:

 Singing – in so many harmonious parts even the twigs can’t count them!

-Each year at this time I enjoy sharing these words from Fr.
-Sivalon.
-They remind me of the Apostles at Pentecost: “Suddenly, from up on the sky there came a noise like a strong, driving wind which was heard throughout the house where they were seated.
+These words reminded me of the Apostles at Pentecost: “Suddenly, from up on the sky there came a noise like a strong, driving wind which was heard throughout the house where they were seated.
 Tongues as of fire appeared, which parted and came to rest on each of them.
 All were filled with the Holy Spirit.
 They began to express themselves in foreign tongues and make bold proclamation as the Spirit prompted them.”
 (Acts 2:2-4)

-The Apostles emerged from that experience on fire and boldly went forth to Jerusalem, Judea, the surrounding lands and finally even Rome proclaiming the saving message of Jesus.
-They, as have generations of men and women who have followed in their footsteps, were filled with a dream instilled in them by the Risen Jesus.
-They had been like twigs filled with the fire, the passion for God’s Mission as lived out in the Paschal Mystery that is Jesus.
-For the past 110 years Maryknollers have been among those twigs generating sparks that have ignited others and others and others.
-We continue to go forth and invite you to join us for the short term as volunteers, the long term as lay missioners, and the life time as Priests, Brothers, and Sisters.
-We welcome you to Maryknoll (https://maryknollsociety.org)!
+As the Apostles boldly went forth proclaiming the saving message of Jesus so too have generations of men and women who have followed in their footsteps.
+They have been like twigs filled with the fire, the passion for God’s Mission as lived in the Paschal Mystery that is Jesus.
+For the past 109 years Maryknollers have been among those twigs generating sparks that have ignited others and others and others.
+We continue to go forth and invite you to join us for the short term as volunteers, the long term as lay missioners, and the life term as Priests, Brothers, and Sisters.
+We welcome you to Maryknoll!